Sienci-Labs/Resources/longmill/software/ytsb-lm-choosing-software.md

 Many of our software picks don't tend to have a built-in machine interface so we have a couple of independent programs that we've found work well.
 For most users, we recommend using <b>gSender</b> as the go-to interface software:

 <ul>
-<li>This is an open-source program developed by us, Sienci Labs, which you can download for free here: <a href="https://sienci.com/gSender/" target="_blank" rel="noopener">https://sienci.com/gsender/</a></li>
+<li>This is an open source program developed by us, Sienci Labs, which you can download for free here: <a href="https://sienci.com/gSender/" target="_blank" rel="noopener">https://sienci.com/gsender/</a></li>
 <li>We used to recommend highly some other senders, but hearing about their flaws we decided to make gSender as a solution to all the feedback we received</li>
 <li>Detailed instructions on how to use gSender can be found here: <a href="https://resources.sienci.com/view/gs-installation/" target="_blank" rel="noopener">https://resources.sienci.com/view/gs-installation/</a></li>
 <li>gSender is designed to work right out of the box for the LongMill CNC</li>